 Urban planners, community advocates, policymakers, municipal staff and other transportation professionals interested in nurturing walking and cycling in their communities.

 CLICK HERE TO REGISTER - The fee for this professional development course is $525.
 The fee includes light breakfast, lunch, course materials and standard bike rental.
 Electric-assist bicycles can be rented separately through the Bike Hub for an extra fee.

 CONTINUING EDUCATION CREDITS

-Professional development hours for this course will be approximately 19.5 CMs or PDHs.
-IBPI applies to the AICP for Certification Maintenance credit for each course.
-We will provide an attendance certificate to those who document their professional development hours.
+Professional development hours for this course will be approximately 19.5 CMs or PDHs, and has been pre-approved for AICP credit (see our AICP provider summary here).
+We will provide an attendance certificate to those who need to document their professional development hours.